Recently I have been doing a lot of work with mindfulness. I figure if it can help me with other areas of my life, why not with smoking.

 On day 1 I kept track of how many times I smoked and found it to be a lot lower than expected.
 I have done a lot in the last few years to decrease the amount I smoke and apparently it was working.
 Now to rid myself of them completely.

-In just one day of using this App, I have already learned things about myself and smoking.
+In just one day of using this App, I already learned things about myself and smoking.
 I always thought I smoked because I was addicted to them and it was a habit.
-The first time I smoked mind fully, I realized it gives the illusion of calming me.
+The first time I smoked mindfully, I realized it gives the illusion of calming me.
+I concentrated on every aspect of smoking that cigarette.
+From taking it out of the pack, to picking up the lighter, to holding the butt in my fingers, to smelling it.
+When I put the cigarette in my mouth I was instantly calm.
+I never even lit it yet.
+This told me that it wasn’t the nicotine that was calming me.
+It had to be something else.

 I do not want to suffocate to death.
 That is my future if I do not quit.
 I believe using mindfulness to stop is my best option.
 Not only am I learning how to use mindfulness to quit, I have incredible online support via this App.